Tara VanDerveer

 2010

-VanDerveer, who owns a home at Chautauqua Institution and has vacationed every summer there since she was 8, was born in Boston on June 26, 1953.
+VanDerveer, who owns a home at Chautauqua Institution and has vacationed every summer there since she was 8, was born in Melrose, MA on June 26, 1953.

 read more...

-Prior to that, the former Indiana University starting guard for three years began her coaching at the Idaho University and recorded a two-year record of 42-14 and went on to a five-year career at Ohio State University where she had a 110-37 record, including four Big 10 titles.
+Prior to that, the former Indiana University starting guard began her coaching as an assistant at Ohio State for two seasons.
+Next, she became the head coach at Idaho University and recorded a two-year record of 42-14 and then went on to a five-year career at Ohio State University where she had a 110-37 record, including four Big 10 titles.

 Internationally, she coached USA women's Olympic basketball team to a perfect 60-0 record and a gold medal in the 1996 summer games at Atlanta.

-For those efforts, she was honored as the 1996 USA Basketball National Coach of the Year and also selected as the 1996 USOC Elite Basketball Coach of the Year.
+For that effort, she was honored as the 1996 USA Basketball National Coach of the Year and also selected as the 1996 USOC Elite Basketball Coach of the Year.

-This will be VanDerveer's fifth Hall of Fame as she has already made the Indiana University Hall of Fame, Greater Buffalo Hall of Fame, Women's Basketball Hall of Fame and Women's Sports Foundation Hall of Fame.
+In addition to the CSHOF, VanDerveer is an inductee of the Indiana University Hall of Fame, Greater Buffalo Hall of Fame, Women's Basketball Hall of Fame, Women's Sports Foundation Hall of Fame, Women’s Basketball Hall of Fame and Naismith Memorial Basketball Hall of Fame.

-For three years at Indiana University she was on the dean's list and when time allows is a very avid piano player who produced her own CDs.
+When time allows Tara is a very avid piano player and has produced her own CDs.

 more about Tara VanDerveer